 Each candidate who becomes a Master of the Royal Secret will receive a 14° ring encased in a Lucite pyramid.
-If you prefer a ring to wear, as many SR masons do with real pride, your finger will be sized and a 10K ring is available for purchase at several masonic websites.

 When you become a Scottish Rite Mason, you will receive from the Supreme Council, Ancient and Accepted Scottish Rite of the Southern Jurisdiction, an English Patent inscribed on parchment with your name.
 These usually are mailed from the Supreme Council 30-45 days after your initiation and are suitable for framing.

 LAPEL PIN AND LITERATURE